vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/2-into-the-workspace.md

     And finally, hit `Create workbench`.

-When it is in running state, Open it and use your credentials to access it.
+When it is in running state, open it by clicking its name and use your credentials to access it.

    ![open-workbench.png](./images/open-workbench.png)